nodejitsu/handbook/chapters/platform_features.md

 ### Connecting Applications to Databases

-If you want to connect a Database to your Node.js application, Nodejitsu provides you with sample code for each Database type as well as the ability to specify database connection strings in your application's package.json.
+Whenever you create a database using Nodejitsu, you will be provided with all the information you need to connect to your database.
+For instance, if you `jitsu databases create mongo`, jitsu will tell you the url for your new mongo database on mongohq, which you can copy-paste directly into your mongo library's connect method.

 ## Addons